VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 (see :ref:`platform installation for more detail <Platform-Installation>`)

-Master Driver Configuration
+Platform Driver Configuration
 ===========================

-The Master Driver Agent configuration consists of general settings for all devices.
+The Platform Driver Agent configuration consists of general settings for all devices.
 The default values of the Master Driver should be sufficient for most users.
 The user may optionally change the interval between device scrapes with the driver_scrape_interval.